 - Parental imprisonment is associated with negative school experiences such as persistent truanting, bullying and failure to achieve in education.

-- Children of prisoners are also disproportionately represented among young offenders and the care population,
+- Children with a parent in prison are also disproportionately represented among young offenders and the care population.

 - It is estimated that every £1 invested in supporting prisoners’ families could save the taxpayer £11